- Baccalaureate Honors Program

-The Baccalaureate Honors Program (BHP) is the University-wide honors program designed to enrich the educational opportunities available to Rider students of proven intellectual ability who choose to become Baccalaureate Scholars.
+The Baccalaureate Honors Program (BHP) is a University-wide program that is designed to enrich the educational opportunities available to Rider students of proven intellectual ability who choose to become Baccalaureate Scholars.
 Interdisciplinary in orientation, the program enables the Baccalaureate Scholars to explore diverse forms of thought, expression, and institutions past and present–an exploration that will enable them to meet future challenges with confidence.
 Through a series of team-taught seminars and other honors courses, co-curricular experiences, personal contact with faculty, and completion of a senior honors capstone project, the scholars extend their ability to think critically about the great themes of their human heritage.

 Students are invited to join the Baccalaureate Honors Program as entering freshmen and may apply as currently enrolled or as transfer freshmen or sophomores.
 In general, students in the top 10 percent of each College’s entering class are invited.
 Students currently enrolled at Rider must have at least a 3.3 GPA at the time of application to the program.

 Other qualified students with a 3.3 grade point average, including juniors and seniors, may enroll in particular honors seminar courses with the approval of the director.

 Most BHP courses replace core or other academic requirements.
 In addition, Honors sections of single-discipline courses designated in the course roster assist in fulfilling BHP requirements.

 To graduate with Baccalaureate Honors, the student must complete seven Honors seminars/courses and a senior baccalaureate Honors capstone or a departmental Honors capstone (24 credits) with a GPA of 3.5 or higher.
 Honors seminars and courses are designated on student transcripts, whether or not the student completes the BHP.
 Successful completion of the BHP is noted on the transcript and the commencement program.